Prepare for a career as a professional coach, trainer, equine studies professor, riding program director, equine entrepreneur, and so much more.

 Number of acres at Houghton’s nationally recognized equestrian center

-Houghton will open a brand new $2.4 million indoor arena in Fall 2018
+Houghton opened a brand new $2.4 million indoor arena in Fall 2018